Laos

 From Disaster Response to Disaster Risk Management

-However, the disaster of a dam failure in 2018 resulting in deaths, missing persons, displacement and damaged or destroyed livelihoods has triggered a critical discussion on dam safety in Lao PDR and has served as a wake-up call that investing in dam safety for the sake of reducing disaster risks is vital.
-To prevent future disasters, the Lao government thus approached the Swiss Government due to its long-standing expertise and experience in hydropower safety.
+When a dam failure in 2018 resulted in deaths, missing persons, displacements and destroyed livelihoods, it triggered a critical discussion on dam safety in Lao PDR.
+To prevent future disasters, Laos approached Switzerland due to its long-standing expertise and experience in hydropower safety.

 The result is the Dam Safety and Institutional Assistance in Lao PDR (DSTIA) project, which is implemented by Helvetas in partnership with the Ministry of Energy and Mines.
 It provides support in alignment with the new Law on Dam Safety approved in 2022 to achieve Lao PDR's aspiration towards sustainable and safe hydropower production, as outlined in the 9th National Socio-Economic Development Plan 2021-2025 and the Ministry of Energy and Mines' 5-year plan (2021-2025).

-Nam Hinbun Hydro power project ©DESM.
+Nam Hinbun Hydro power project © DESM.
 MEM.

 1/2